bencooper222/imsa-admission-data/README.md

 This is simply the spreadsheet IMSA provided to me (except it was converted from `.XLSX` to `.CSV`).
 ### cleaned-data
 Here is where any alterations to the dataset to make it machine readable or generally more useful will happen

+## License
+Since this data was retreived via a Freedom of Information Act Request, it seems only right to open source the data to eliminate the need for another FOIA.
+To be clear, you may alter, analyze and reproduce this data at your leisure.
+Additionally, all software in this project (as of this writing, none) is licensed under the MIT License.